 The Paradox of Knowing More

 A child is amazed because they don’t understand.
-But an expert can be amazed because they do.
-They know exactly how hard something is, how many things had to go right, how easily it could have failed.
+But someone who has built something, kept something alive, held something together through the hard parts, can be amazed because they do.
+They know exactly what it cost.

 Borrowing Their Eyes